 ANDREA NÚÑEZ

-Praised for her "blinding brilliance," Canadian Soprano Andrea Núñez is establishing herself as a versatile young artist.
-This season, Andrea reprises her acclaimed portrayal of Donna Elvira in Mozart’s Don Giovanni for both her home company of Opéra de Montréal and in concert with the Hamilton Philharmonic Orchestra.
+Praised for her "blinding brilliance," Canadian Soprano Andrea Núñez is establishing herself as a versatile and engaging artist.
+This season, Andrea returned to her home company of Opéra de Montréal to reprise her acclaimed Donna Elvira in Mozart’s Don Giovanni under the baton of Kensho Wantanabe.

 Not to be altered or copied without permission.